pwhb/parthenon/kindness-saga/strawberries/outline_arcs.md

 ## V. THE SERPENT

 P connects Strawberry's stories to the Red Tiger legend.
 When K asks directly about the orphanage's finances, P - incapable of lying - reveals Strawberry's secret identity.
 K confronts Strawberry, who confesses: "I stole Eden back from God, knowing His wrath.
 It breaks my heart that I put you in harm's way."
 She tells the orphans the truth and gives them a choice to leave.
 Though hesitant, some choose to leave but they all agree to protect her secret.
-Strawberry reveals K's parents are actually alive but unaware that K was rescued from the kidnappers years ago by Love (P's father) faked their death for their missions.
+Strawberry reveals K's parents are actually alive but unaware that K was rescued from the kidnappers years ago by Revolution (P's father) faked their death for their missions.
 K decides to reunite with them.
 As parting gift, Strawberry gives K the beer-stained Tao Te Ching from alexandria.

 ## VI.
 VIOLENT ENDS